DevNico/WS-2022/README.md

 ## Terraform

-Terraform is used to manage the Google Cloud Platform environment.
-It creates and manages the infrastructure for the application.
+Terraform is used to manage the Google Cloud Platform environment as well as a self hosted K3S Cluster where the Postgres instance, Keycloak and the backend will be deployed.

 | Service  | Url                                |
 | -------- | ---------------------------------- |